DamjamRyuryu/LLM_Prompt_Engineering-HKU-COMP7607-NLP/README.md

 <font size =4>1.
 Result generation (Not applicable)</font>

-Run on of the pipeline (baseline.py / self_evolve.py / codeT.py / combined.py)
+Run one of the methods (baseline.py / self_evolve.py / codeT.py / combined.py)

 Then you get the output of the method, which has already been included in the .zip file